 April 21 -27, 2018 the lava lake at Halema’uma’u overflowed

-April 30 Pu’u ‘Ō’ō crater, down rift from the summit of Kīlauea volcano, collapsed and drained of lava.
+April 30 Pu’u ‘Ō’ō crater, down rift from the summit of Kīlauea volcano (about 12 miles), collapsed and drained of lava.
 Pu’u ‘Ō’ō was an active source of eruptions since 1983.

 - May 4, 2018 Halema’uma’u crater at the summit of Kīlauea volcano had a major collapse producing an ash plume with a magnitude 6.9 earthquake.